MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnLookup--Page-fields--Trigger.md

 > [!IMPORTANT]
 > On non-editable fields in the [!INCLUDE[nav_windows](includes/nav_windows_md.md)], the field lookup action is rendered as a hyperlink.
 >
 > On non-editable fields in the [!INCLUDE[nav_web](includes/nav_web_md.md)], the OnLookup trigger is not invoked.
-This means, the lookup will not render in a repeater content in view mode only.
+This means, the lookup will not render in a Repeater control in view mode.
 In this case, you can use the [OnDrillDown Trigger](OnDrillDown-Trigger.md) instead.

 ## See Also
  [Triggers](Triggers.md)